BLEMAB European project: muon imaging technique applied to blast furnaces: Experimental apparatus

 Each XY tracking module is composed of two stacked tracking planes each of which consists of 64 scintillator bars, 80\,cm long, with triangular section.
 The orientation of bars in the two planes are orthogonal to each other.

-The scintillator material chosen for the BLEMAB detectors is a good quality fast organic polystyrene based plastic.
+The scintillator material chosen for the BLEMAB detectors is a good quality fast organic polystyrene based plastic, characterized by large bulk attenuation length, large light yield and small signal rise time.
 Each scintillator bar is read by means of two silicon photomultipliers 4\,$\times$\,4\,mm$^2 $ with optimized quantum efficiency in correspondence with the emission spectrum of the selected scintillator.

 Each tracking module is readout by means of four custom DAQ slave boards housing a EASIROC1B 32 channels front-end chip and an ASIC to control the front-end circuitry and the transmission of data to a central custom DAQ master board implementing the trigger logic and data collection from up to 16 slave boards.
 A Raspberry PI miniaturized computer, connected to the master DAQ board, is used to setup the whole electronic chain, receive the data packet from the master DAQ board and write it to a physical support.
-A network access to the detector will be available at the ArcelorMittal blast furnace to allow online detector control and a synchronization of data to a remote server.
+A network access to the detector will be available at the AM blast furnace to allow online detector control and a synchronization of data to a remote server.

 A single muon tracker, an assembly of three XY tracking modules, will be enclosed in an light aluminum box and fixed on a custom mounting which allows to modify the detector pointing direction.
 The whole measuring system will be housed inside a large metal frame, completely covered by metal panels, to protect the apparatus from possible blows, splashes of liquids and corrosive vapors.
 Some technical drawings are shown in figure \ref{fig:mechanics}.